jinhangjiang/My-CV/index.md

-## PUBLISHED PAPERS
+## PREPRINTS
 `2021`
-__Jiang J.__, Srinivasan K. “Comparing Pregnancy and Childbirth-related Hospital Visits in Arizona Before and During COVID-19 Using Network Analysis”, available at SSRN, abstract 3877615.
+__Jiang J.__, Srinivasan K. “Comparing Pregnancy and Childbirth-related Hospital Visits in Arizona Before and During COVID-19 Using Network Analysis”, available at SSRN 3877615.